-Online Medical Technology Degree Programs
+Diagnosing Medical Equipment: Medical Technology Degree

-Online Medical Technology Degree FAQs
+Medical Technology Degree FAQs

 What Can I Do With a Medical Technology Degree?

-Many medical technology graduates find jobs in hospitals, doctor offices and other healthcare facilities.
+Many medical technology graduates find jobs in hospitals, doctor offices and other health care facilities.
 After you earn a degree, you might pursue a career as an ultrasound technician, radiologist or clinical laboratory technologist.
 You could also start a career at a blood bank, research laboratory, forensic laboratory or public health department.

 Are Online Medical Technology Programs Available?